manump97/manump97/README.md

 <h4>I love exploring new projects and contributing to the open-source community.</h4>

-Proactive and free spirit, learning from my own new techonolgies everyday to develop personal projects.
+Proactive, responsible and curious, learning from my own new techonolgies everyday to develop personal projects.
+Keep growing! 💪
+I love playing tennis, enjoy a chess game, fan of motorsport and anything around Zelda world.

 Thank you for visiting my GitHub profile!
 I hope you find something interesting here. 😄